Frosted chocolate cupcakes made with yogurt are a knockout–moist, tender, with fabulous, complex flavor.

 - 1 teaspoon vanilla extract

-- For the buttercream, work the butter and cocoa together using the back of a large metal spoon until completely combined.
-Add the confectioner’s sugar one cup at a time, alternating with the yogurt or milk a tablespoon at a time to moisten.
+For the buttercream, in a medium bowl, work the butter and cocoa together using the back of a large spoon until completely combined.
+Add the confectioner’s sugar one cup at a time, alternating with the yogurta tablespoon at a time to moisten.
 Add the vanilla and stir until smooth.